forcedotcom/sfdx-scanner/docs/_articles/en/custom-rules/author.md

 ...
 ```

-Once the rule is ready and tested, add it as a dependency to the NPM setup in the directory where you to plan to run the Scanner plugin from.
+Once the rule is ready and tested, add it as a dependency to the NPM setup in the directory where you to plan to run the Code Analyzer plugin from.
 You can use `npm` or `yarn` version of this command:
 ```bash
 yarn add file:/path/to/eslint-plugin-my-custom
 ```